taxevaiden/taxevaiden-website/src/pages/posts/mac.md

 i have now installed apps that were macOS only, such as Zed, that code editor. i'm using it to write this post rn. i also installed Arc, just to give it a try on macOS. turned out it was really nice and now i'm keeping it.

-i may install more tools that help organize things but uh idk yet
+i may install more tools that help organize things but uh idk yet,

 ok bye